 The private equity giants are still living large.

 TPG’s David Bonderman in November 2012 threw himself a 70th birthday party featuring Paul McCartney.
-Meanwhile, his company Energy Future Holdings, Texas’ biggest utility, is teetering on bankruptcy.
+Meanwhile, his company Energy Future Holdings, Texas’ biggest utility, in April 2014 filed for bankruptcy.

 Apollo’s Leon Black threw a 60th birthday party for himself in August 2011 that featured Elton John as the main attraction.
 And he paid $120 million for Edvard Munch’s “The Scream” painting.
 Fellow Apollo co-founder Marc Rowan sold his Hamptons estate for $28.5 million.
 Apollo’s Josh Harris owns the Philadelphia 76ers and New Jersey Devils.

 Sun Capital Partners, a firm whose co-founders are among Mitt Romney’s biggest contributors, owned the Friendly’s restaurant chain and after splitting off its real estate drove it into bankruptcy.
 Then, Sun bought it out of bankruptcy for cheap, and in the process eliminated the worker’s pension.

 There is a trend of private equity firms ridding themselves of pension liabilities through pre-packaged bankruptcies.

 Sun Capital this fall drove Real Mex into bankruptcy for the second time, and its Captain D’s chain is also struggling.

 PE firms dominate the restaurant space.